seapagan/shopping-list/README.md

 - Toggle an item as done.
 If toggled, it is moved to a different list below.
 If toggled again, it is moved back to the main list.
 - Edit an item name inline.
-- Save current items to LocalStorage so they persist between sessions.
 - Drag and drop ordering of items, even between lists. ~~Fixed to work on iOS devices using a polyfill from [Bernardo Castilho](https://github.com/Bernardo-Castilho/dragdroptouch)~~ [Polyfill